simplygreatwork/textbase/readme.md

 ## Demo

 A [simple environment](https://simplygreatwork.github.io/textbase/) is available on Github Pages.
+This demo should always be serving a stable branch of the main branch. e.g. 2021-03-31

 ## What this project is not currently